I hate to hate on one of the big boys, but from the perspective of ample chest development, the flat barbell bench press isn’t overly impressive.

 NOTE: You can also do this with a mild incline.

-This is an incredible dumbbell exercise that I am blatantly stealing from Coach Thibs over at TMuscle.
+This is an incredible dumbbell exercise that I am blatantly stealing from Coach Thibs.
 (He stole the idea of posing shirtless for pictures from me, so I don’t feel bad about this.)

 Anyway, the squeeze press DB bench press movement with one slight difference: the dumbbells are kept in contact with each other at all times and you’re actively squeezing them inward (against each other) as hard as possible.